Prerequisites: German 232 or the equivalent (Placement Test, AP score, or transfer credits)

 Requirements: No less than 18 hours at the level of German 232 or higher.

 Conversation courses (305, 306, 405, 406) will not count towards a minor, but any LAC courses numbered above 242 will count.
 Students must take either German 325 or 326.
 Either 325 or 326 may be repeated once, provided the content is different.
 At least four courses counting towards the 18-hour total must be taught in German, and at least one must be numbered 400 or above.
 Students are strongly encouraged to give further coherence to their programs by electing courses within the same "German Studies Sequence."

-Study Abroad No more than 15 credits may be applied toward concentration unless the program is affiliated with The University of Michigan (i.e. Academic Year in Freiburg, or winter term in Tübingen).
+Study Abroad: No more than 15 credits may be applied toward the minor unless the program is affiliated with The University of Michigan (i.e. Academic Year in Freiburg, or winter term in Tübingen).

 Prerequisites to the Academic Minor:

 Scandinavian 234 or equivalent, as determined by the Departmental placement examination.